-Even though different vehicle variants may offer different levels of protection, it is not always possible for ANCAP to rate all variants of a vehicle model available in individually.
+It is not always possible for ANCAP to rate all variants of a vehicle model available individually.
 The star rating is intended to cover the most popular variant(s) and represent the lowest safety specification at the same time.
 For this reason, the test variant of the model is derived from manufacturers' data that includes model range availability and safety equipment fitted in Australasia.
 The choice of test variant is independent from the sponsorship model.
 This section covers vehicle test specification for base rating and optional dual rating.